Elizabeth23333333/SARS-CoV-2_simulation/README.md

 # SARS-CoV-2 Simulation code
-This is code runs a simulation of an epidemic.
+This code runs a simulation of an epidemic.
 The simulation uses an SIRVD model that models 5 categories of people in an epidemic:
 - Susceptible People: Number of people who are not but can be infected with the virus
 - Infected: Number of people who are infected with the virus
 - Recovered: Number of people who have have been infected and survived